spiffytech/spiffy.tech/static/_posts/setting-up-sapper-with-netlify-cms.md

       - {label: "Body", name: "body", widget: "markdown"}
 ```

-4. Set up Netlify authentication
+# Set up Netlify authentication

+We'll want to use Netlify's authentication service -- called "Identity" -- so that our CMS can authenticate with Netlify and use its APIs to publish content to our Git repo.

-  * Follow [Netlify's directions](https://www.netlifycms.org/docs/add-to-your-site/#enable-identity-and-git-gateway) to activate Identity and connect your git account to your Netlify project
+1. Follow [Netlify's directions](https://www.netlifycms.org/docs/add-to-your-site/#enable-identity-and-git-gateway) to activate Identity and connect your git account to your Netlify project

-  * We need to add the Netlify Identity code to both our admin page (so we can log in) and our main site (so it can redirect us back to the admin after we log in).
+2. We need to add the Netlify Identity code to both our admin page (so we can log in) and our main site (so it can redirect us back to the admin after we log in).

 Take this snippet: `<script src="https://identity.netlify.com/v1/netlify-identity-widget.js"></script>`